Proj221/DemoVer2_Huawei/README.md

 + left alt and button to switch between 1st and 3rd angle
 + card sys UI will appear after switch to 1st person angle
 + Bug: switch back to 3rd person chara, UI would still appear

+## Ep24_bug fix for switching back with new UI
++ when switching back from 1st to 3rd, destroy the UI panel
++ to be solved: make the timeline a var and set this var in game state instead of chara